 Nunca es demasiado tarde para convertirte en quien querías ser.

 At seven, I wanted to be a writer who helps people feel less alone.
 At sixty, I am becoming that.
 A los sesenta, me estoy convirtiendo en eso.
 Slowly.
 Imperfectly.
 But really.
 Pero realmente.
-And the fact that it took fifty-three years to get here does not make it less real.
+And the fact that it took fifty-three years to get here makes it more hard-won, more real.
 Just delayed.
 And delays can be recovered from.

 The Dreams at Sixty Look Different Than the Dream at Seven

-I need to say this clearly: I am not trying to become the seven-year-old who first wanted to write.
-I am trying to become the sixty-year-old who knows how to want the way that seven-year-old did.
+I need to say this clearly: My aim is to become the sixty-year-old who knows how to want the way that seven-year-old did.
 Fully.
 Completamente.
-Without apologizing.
+Without apologising.
 Sin disculparse.
 Without needing permission.
 Sin necesitar permiso.

 The dream at sixty looks different from what it would have looked like at seven.
 It is complicated by everything I have learned, everything I have lived through, everything I know now about how the world works, how hard things are, and how much survival costs.

 But it is also enriched by all of that.
 Pero también está enriquecido por todo eso.
-The writing I can do now is writing that a seven-year-old could not have done.
+The writing I can do now is writing that a seven-year-old was incapable of doing.
 Because it is informed by sixty years of living.
 By loss and love and chronic stress and hard-won healing.
 Por pérdida y amor, por estrés crónico y por curación ganada con dificultad.
 By understanding that comes only from decades of paying attention.

 Randy achieved his childhood dreams by becoming exactly who that child wanted to be.
 I am achieving mine by becoming who that child would have grown into if she had been allowed to keep wanting, keep dreaming, keep playing all along.

 Different paths.
 Caminos diferentes.
 Same destination: living fully.
 Vivir plenamente.
 Wanting openly.
 Querer abiertamente.
-Pursuing dreams not because they are realistic but because they are real.
+Pursuing dreams because they are real, because they are mine.
 Perseguir sueños no porque sean realistas, sino porque son reales.

 Gracias, Randy, por preguntar qué soñábamos.
 Thank you, Randy, for asking what we dreamed.